loefflerc/Edify/README.md

 **Security**

-This package will contain Acl,
+This package will contain Acl, etc

 **WebServices**

-Helpero bjects against web service APIs such as; Facebook, Foursquare, Google, Tumblr, Twitter and Yahoo.
+Helper objects towards web service APIs such as; Facebook, Foursquare, Google, Tumblr, Twitter and Yahoo.

 **Payment**